wmmxk/cornell_birdcall/kaggle_birdsong_recognition/src/documents/questions/April10.md

 2. Is birdclef competition the same as the cornell one?
 If so, find the weight of the inference model of the winning solution last time.

+3. Interpolation is just to make a duplicate of each element multiple times, [1, 2, 3] ->repeate twice, [1, 1, 2, 2, 3,3]
+   kaggle_birdsong_recognition/src/test/cornell-birdcall-identification-1st-place-solution.py:384

+4. global_time += PERIOD, PERIOD is involved in the following places: kaggle_birdsong_recognition/src/test/cornell-birdcall-identification-1st-place-solution.py:901
+   kaggle_birdsong_recognition/src/test/cornell-birdcall-identification-1st-place-solution.py:971

+??
+5. How is the clipwise prediction is used?
+The 1st winner said, it is used, but it seems it is not necessary to do so
+    after you understand how clipwise prediction is extracted from segmentwise prediction.

+??
+What is mix up?

+??
+Did the 1st winner use cross-validation?